modal-labs/overeasy/README.md

 To unmount, `ctrl+c`.
 This will make the current directory return to its unmodified state.

-> [!IMPORTANT] A session should only ever be served by one host at a time.
+> Important: A session should only ever be served by one host at a time.

 ### Resume a session
 ```bash